SidrahJ77/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+# Setting Up The Trello API Intergration

+This app uses the Trello API for storing the todo items.
+You'll need to set up:
+* A Trello account with a Trello baord
+* An API key and API token (through a powerup)

+Once you have done this then you'll need to update the `.env` fileto include your Trello details.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: